Why is this 5MW Braidwood Solar Farm, 5MW/10MWh Battery and Microgrid project important?

 How is it being funded?

-The current feasibility study and design stage has been funded by in-kind contribution from ITP Development and BCE.
+The feasibility study and design stage has been funded by in-kind contribution from EDPR Australia and BCE.
+The bulk of the funding for this $15.6 million project with be provided by EDPR.

 Will the microgrid be community owned?

-We hope to have at least some portion of community ownership.
+There is the option for at least some portion of community ownership in the project.
 Community ownership would mean that some of the profits from selling the electricity would remain in the community, and encourage a sense of pride and ownership, as well as interest in personal energy use and efficiency which will help households lower power bills.
-We are currently looking into different financing and ownership models which would make sense.

 Where will the microgrid be located?